Controversial shopping mall partly collapses in Mexico City

 Mexico City Mayor Jose Ramon Amieva said the collapse occurred in an area of offices, and experts were investigating whether the collapse of the cantilevered area was due to structural defects or soil settling.

-“They noticed that a separation was occurring,” between the overhang and the rest of the building, Amieva said of the hours before the collapse.
+“They noticed that a separation was occurring” between the overhang and the rest of the building hours before the failure, Amieva said.

+.
+“Es un caso de negligencia”, sentenció.
+Según dijo, los administradores del centro “refieren contar con todos los permisos, con todas las autorizaciones” en regla pero ahora deberán ser revisadas como parte de la investigación para saber lo ocurrido.

+Calling it a “case of negligence,” the mayor said the mall’s construction permits and other authorizations should be reviewed as investigators try to find out what happened.

 The mall was controversial in part because it threatened to clog traffic, and because it was built near a rain catchment basin that serves to regulate the city’s seasonally heavy rainfall.

-The risk posed by substandard building has been a longstanding issue in Mexico City, where many poorly built or designed buildings collapsed in the city’s 1985 and 2017 earthquakes, both of which occurred on Sept.
-19.
+The risk posed by substandard building has been a longstanding issue in Mexico City, where many poorly built or designed buildings collapsed in the city’s 1985 and 2017 earthquakes.

 The city also has notoriously bad subsoil conditions, and developers often build on unstable land.